Shopify Inc. (SHOP) Stock Analysis

 What does Shopify Inc. do?

-Is Shopify overvalued?
+Is Shopify profitable?

 Does Shopify pay a dividend?